tomhey/tmux-remote-sessions/README.md

 * Key binding to enable/ disable remote sessions, automating renaming with/ without the "- remote" postfix
 * Whitelist and blacklist support to override which binding/ commands are forwarded into a remote tmux session
 * Support for forwarding non-prefix commands
+* Better support for reloading configuration - at the moment bindings from other plugins will be clobbered on a configuration reload!

 ## Limitiations